jingtao-lbl/UpdatedELMv1/README.md

 By Jing Tao (jingtao@lbl.gov) (Last updated on October 12, 2021.)

 Cite as:
 Jing Tao.
 (2021).
-Updated ELMv1-ECA for improving simulations of zero-curtain periods and cold-season carbon emissions at tundra sites (ELMv1a&v1b).
-Zenodo. https://doi.org/10.5281/zenodo.5719514
+Updated ELMv1-ECA for improving simulations of soil zero-curtain periods and cold-season carbon emissions at tundra sites (ELMv1a&v1b).
+Zenodo. https://doi.org/10.5281/zenodo.5722558